ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 ## Axis Ticks

+Axis ticks are displayed at intervals along each axis, and are also used to determine the position and frequency of the axis labels and grid lines.

+### Tick Placement

 Category axes show a tick for every category.
-Number and time axes try to segment the whole range into a certain number of intervals depending on the available rendering space.
+Number and time axes will display around 5 ticks depending on the available space.

-The `width`, `size` and `color` of chart axis ticks can be configured as explained in the [API reference](#reference-AgNumberAxisOptions-tick) below.
-These configs apply to all axis types.

-There are three main ways to control the density of the axis ticks.
-Configuring these properties will override the dynamic calculation based upon available rendering space:
+It is possible to customise or override this default behaviour by using one of the following options.

+- [Min and Max Spacing](#tick-min-and-max-spacing) - used to control the pixel gap between ticks
+- [Interval](#tick-interval) - used to place a tick at regular intervals
+- [Values](#tick-values) - used to place a tick at specified values

 ### Tick Min and Max Spacing
-`tick.minSpacing` and `tick.maxSpaxing` configure the minimum and maximum gap which should be present between ticks.
+`tick.minSpacing` and `tick.maxSpaxing` modify the default behaviour by specifying the approximate minimum and maximum pixel gap which should be present between ticks.
 An appropriate number of ticks will be generated to satisfy the `tick.minSpacing` and `tick.maxSpacing` constraints.
+This number will vary depending on the rendered size of the chart.

 ```js
 tick: {